 - Make a donation to Sea-Changers to offset the impact of your cruise trip.
 Hebridean Island Cruises give you the opportunity to do this when you book your trip with them.
 But you can also donate via our website or by text.

 - Report any poor environmental practice you find on your trip to the cruise operator.
-If they are not interested take your concerns further.
-You can also report UK based incidents to the Environmental Agency.

 - Don't drop any rubbish over board.